mcfanda/mqtt_monitor/README.md

 ```

     - send: a topic to publish to inquire the broker
+    - send_payload: optional paylaod for the send topic
     - expect: a topic that the broker should send back
+    - expect_payload: option payload for the expect topic
     - on_message: a shell command that is executed if the expect topic is returned by the broker
     - on_timeout: a shell command that is executed if the broker does not reply
     - timeout: seconds to wait for the borker reply
     - interval: interval in seconds between each inquiring.
 Can be seconds, minutes, hours, days, weeks.